ember-fastboot/fastboot-website/markdown/docs/deploying.md

 # Deploying FastBoot

+**NOTE**: This page is out of date, [FastBoot App Server is the current recommended way](https://github.com/ember-fastboot/fastboot-app-server).
+This section will be updated soon, in the meantime, please check FastBoot App Server's readme.

 When it comes to deploying FastBoot, there are many off-the-shelf options that make it easy to get it up and running in production.
 If you need something maximally flexible, it's easy to integrate the